 4.2 Ingredients List

-- 1 large head of cabbage (preferably Savoy)
+- 1 large head of cabbage (Savoy is best but any works)

-- 1 pound of ground meat (beef, pork, or a combination)
+- 1 pound ground meat (beef, pork or both mixed)

 - 1 small onion, finely chopped